-4.1 A parasite chain attack and a new tip selection algorithm of the attacker's tips also contains the sum of all own weights in the parasite chain).
-Also, since the network latency is not an issue to someone with a sufficiently strong computer who builds the chain alone11, the attacker might be able to give more height to the parasite tips.
-Finally, the number of attacker's tips can be artificially increased at the moment of the attack (by issuing a lot of transactions that all approve the same attacker's transactions, see Figure 6 below), in case the honest nodes use some selection strategy that involves a simple choice between available tips.
+4.1 A parasite chain attack and a new tip selection algorithm

+Consider the following attack (Figure 5): an attacker secretly builds a chain/subtangle, occasionally referencing the main tangle to gain more score (note that the score of good tips is roughly the sum of all own weights in the main tangle, while the score of the attacker's tips also contains the sum of all own weights in the parasite chain).
+Also, since the network latency is not an issue to someone with a sufficiently strong computer who builds the chain alone, the attacker might be able to give more height to the parasite tips.
+Finally, the number of attacker's tips can be artificially increased at the moment of the attack (by issuing a lot of transactions that all approve the same attacker's transactions, see Figure 5 below), in case the honest nodes use some selection strategy that involves a simple choice between available tips.